The Woodlands (Philadelphia): Cemetery (1840–1960)

 After Hamilton died in 1813, his heirs sold off much of the Woodlands estate for institutional and residential development.
 By the first quarter of the 19th century, the West Philadelphia district was becoming a fashionable suburb.
 In order to save the core of Hamilton's estate, in 1840, The Woodlands Cemetery Company of Philadelphia purchased the last 92 acre, which included the mansion, carriage house, greenhouse and hot houses, as well as extensive plantings.
 The founders concluded that The Woodlands' isolated location, its array of exotic trees and its commanding view of the Schuylkill River provided an ideal site for a rural cemetery.
-John McArthur, Jr. designed the entrance architecture, which was demolished in 1936.
+John McArthur Jr. designed the entrance architecture, which was demolished in 1936.

 As with its rival to the north, Laurel Hill Cemetery, trustees of the Woodlands spurred the cemetery's early growth by interring the remains of a celebrity: Commodore David Porter.
 His remains, originally buried at the Philadelphia Naval Asylum cemetery, were reburied at Woodlands in 1845.
 By mid-century, The Woodlands was thriving and attracted many of Philadelphia's renowned industrialists, medical professionals, artists, writers, and veterans.

 In 1853, the land along the river was sold to the West Chester and Philadelphia Railroad, which built a rail line along it.
 Over the next century, other railroads, particularly the Pennsylvania Railroad, added tracks.
 Today, eight tracks run along former Woodlands land, serving Amtrak passenger trains, Conrail freight, and the SEPTA Airport and Media commuter lines.

 The Woodlands was a part of the United States National Cemetery System during the American Civil War with a leased lot within the cemetery for soldiers that died in nearby hospitals.
 The soldiers' remains were reinterred to the Philadelphia National Cemetery in 1885.

-Modern use (1960–)
+Modern use (1960–present)

 The Woodlands estate was designated a National Historic Landmark in 1967.
 In 2006, the cemetery and other structures on the site were added to form a National Historic Landmark District.

 Today, The Woodlands Cemetery Company of Philadelphia exists as a non-profit cemetery corporation that promotes both traditional and current burial practices on its 54 acre of land in University City.
-The company is supported by The Woodlands Trust for Historic Preservation, a non-profit corporation, dedicated to the preservation and promotion of the cemetery, mansion, and arboretum as a cultural landscape between the University of Pennsylvania and the University of the Sciences in Philadelphia.
+The company is supported by The Woodlands Trust for Historic Preservation, a non-profit corporation, dedicated to the preservation and promotion of the cemetery, mansion, and arboretum as a cultural landscape between the University of Pennsylvania and the Saint Joseph's University - West Campus (formerly the University of the Sciences) in Philadelphia.